pynamodb/PynamoDB/docs/transaction.rst

         # Because the condition check on the account balance failed,
         # the entire transaction should be cancelled
         assert e.cause_response_code == 'TransactionCanceledException'
+        # the first 'update' was a reason for the cancellation
+        assert e.cancellation_reasons[0].code == 'ConditionalCheckFailed'
+        # the second 'update' wasn't a reason, but was cancelled too
+        assert e.cancellation_reasons[1] is None

         user1_statement.refresh()
         user2_statement.refresh()